Rebecca Solnit: Writing

 In 2019, Solnit rewrote a new version of Cinderella, also for Haymarket Books, called Cinderella Liberator.
 In this feminist revision, Solnit reclaims Ella from the cinders and gives both the prince ("Prince Nevermind" in her version) and Ella new futures that involve thinking for themselves, acting out free will, starting businesses, and becoming friends, rather than dependent lovers.
 As Syreeta McFadden argued for NBC News, Cinderella has long been retold, changing with the times.
-Solnit's book uses Arthur Rackham’s original silhouetted drawings of Cinderella.
+Solnit's book uses Arthur Rackham's original silhouetted drawings of Cinderella.

+In 2020, Solnit published Recollections of My Nonexistence, a memoir and coming-of-age narrative about her formative years in 1980s San Francisco when she found her identity as a writer, feminist, and political activist.
+In The New York Times review, Jenny Odell called it "an un-self-centered book that often reverses the figure-ground relationship, portraying the emergence of a writer and her voice from a particular cultural moment and set of fortuitous influences."
+Odell added that the "Nonexistence" of the title referred to Solnit's "instinct as a young woman to disappear, her sense that her appearance was dangerous" in an atmosphere where gender-based violence was lurking.

 Reception

 Solnit has received two NEA fellowships for Literature, a Guggenheim Fellowship, a Creative Capital Award, a Lannan literary fellowship, and a 2004 Wired Rave Award for writing on the effects of technology on the arts and humanities.
 In 2010, Utne Reader magazine named Solnit as one of the "25 Visionaries Who Are Changing Your World".
-Her The Faraway Nearby (2013) was nominated for a National Book Award, and shortlisted for the 2013 National Book Critics Circle Award.
+Her 2013 novel The Faraway Nearby was shortlisted for the 2013 National Book Critics Circle Award.

-New York Times book critic Dwight Garner called Solnit "the kind of rugged, off-road public intellectual America doesn't produce often enough. ...
-Solnit's writing, at its worst, can be dithering and self-serious, Joan Didion without the concision and laser-guided wit.
+New York Times book critic Dwight Garner called Solnit "the kind of rugged, off-road public intellectual America doesn't produce often enough....Solnit's writing, at its worst, can be dithering and self-serious, Joan Didion without the concision and laser-guided wit.
 At her best, however [...] she has a rare gift: the ability to turn the act of cognition, of arriving at a coherent point of view, into compelling moral drama."